Luna is a native iOS app that helps people who experience stress and anxiety sleep better at night by improving their mental well being.

 users experienced a 14–28% decrease in stress after 10 days of using HeadSpace⁴

 HeadSpace improved user focus by 27%⁴

 We conducted 7 one-on-one interviews, asking open-ended questions to learn about people’s sleep, bedtime habits, and experiences with sleep deprivation.
 We interviewed people who have experienced sleep deprivation, targeting post-secondary students and working professionals.
-From the research, we found that people get distracted by their phones before bed and commonly use meditation as a remedy to help them sleep.
-Additionally, while people care about improving their sleep quality, they often lack the incentive to do so.
+From the research, we found that stress and anxiety were common feelings that people experienced before bed.
+Other insights included phone usage before bed, using meditation as a remedy, people caring about their sleep quality, and feeling a lack of incentive to follow good sleep habits.